sparks-alec/vox31-demo/cable.md

 4 |  | Data 2+
 5 |  | Data 2-

 All DMX cable available to rental users is 5-Pin.
 3-Pin cable is used for a few behind-the-scenes architctual uses.

+#### DMX over Twisted Pair
 The Vox3l follows ESTA Color Code for DMX over twisted pair cable for architectual applications.
 XLR Pin | Twisted Pair Color | Purpose
 -- | -- | --